Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: RESULTS

 \subsubsection{GLUT neuronal system}

 Glutamate is the primary excitatory neurotransmitter in the brain and plays a pivotal role in a wide range of brain functions~\cite{vandenberg2013mechanisms}.
 The vesicular glutamate transporters VGLUT1 and VGLUT2, encoded by \textit{Slc17a7} and \textit{Slc17a6} resp., regulate extracellular glutamate concentrations and synaptic signaling~\cite{vandenberg2013mechanisms,wallen2010genetic}.
 Moreover, the expression level of VGLUTs impacts the amount of glutamate loaded into vesicles and released, thereby affecting neurotransmission~\cite{wojcik2004essential}.
-Changes in VGLUT expression levels have been associated with various neurological pathologies such as schizophrenia, neuropathic pain, and ischemia~\cite{moechars2006vesicular,sanchez2010transient}.
+Changes in VGLUT expression levels are associated with various neurological pathologies such as schizophrenia, neuropathic pain, and ischemia~\cite{moechars2006vesicular,sanchez2010transient}.
 In adult mouse brains, spatial expression patterns of VGLUT1 and VGLUT2 are generally complementary but not exclusive ~\cite{wojcik2004essential}.
 Specifically, \textit{Slc17a7} (VGLUT1) is broadly expressed in the cerebral cortex, cerebellar cortex, hippocampus, and thalamus, \textit{etc}., while \textit{Slc17a6} (VGLUT2) can be found in subcortical regions such as the thalamus and spinal cord.

-As shown in Fig.\ref{Fig3} (a, b), spatial expression patterns of these transporters are accurately mapped in 3D space and align with prior studies~\cite{yao2023high, zhang2023molecularly}, which justifies the registration process of brain atlas utilized in this study.
-Interestingly, the 3D \textit{gene}-\textit{gene} attention map learned by Tera-MIND reveals heterogeneous and widespread attention signals for the spatial interaction between \textit{Slc17a6} and \textit{Slc17a7} (See also Fig.~\ref{Fig3} (a) and (d)).
-Since both transporters collectively contribute to the regulation of synaptic vesicle glutamate content in those overlapped regions, the spatial \textit{Slc17a6}-\textit{Slc17a7} attention signal (Fig. 3 (a, d)) and their positive correlation to the gene expression level (Fig.~\ref{Fig3} (c)) likely encapsulate their co-expression patterns and accumulative impact on neurotransmission and regional brain morphology.
+As shown in Fig.~\ref{Fig3} (a, left) and (b), spatial expression patterns of these transporters are accurately mapped in 3D space and align with prior studies~\cite{yao2023high, zhang2023molecularly}, which justifies the registration process of brain atlas utilized in this study.
+Interestingly, the 3D \textit{gene}-\textit{gene} attention map (Fig.~\ref{Fig3} (a, middle)) learned by Tera-MIND reveals widespread and heterogeneous attention signals (Fig.~\ref{Fig3} (a, right)) for the spatial interaction between \textit{Slc17a6} and \textit{Slc17a7}.
+Such heterogeneous attention levels can also be observed by the marginal distribution reported in Fig.~\ref{Fig3} (c), where the linear regression analysis identifies a strong correlation between expression and attention levels.
+Since both transporters collectively contribute to the regulation of synaptic vesicle glutamate content in those overlapped regions, these heterogeneous spatial attention signals (Fig.~\ref{Fig3} (c, d)) likely encapsulate their accumulative impact on regional brain morphology and neurotransmission.